Why Do You Need a Web Hosting Service?

 Businesses have different needs when it comes to the performance and complexity of the websites they launch.
 Additionally, there are regulatory requirements concerning data accessibility and security.
 These and other factors dictate what types of hosting solutions a business can use, resulting in service providers offering up different hosting services.

 A shared hosting service provides clients with the most basic level of hosting services.
 Rather than providing each website with its own server infrastructure, shared solutions place a number of clients’ websites on a single server, forcing them to share resources.
 While this reduces costs to the hosting company, it limits performance because the websites on the server are sharing memory, storage, bandwidth, and other digital resources.
-Shared hosting is ideal for small businesses, businesses with websites that require very limited resources in order to operate, or in situations where speed and performance aren’t necessary for the site to operate successfully.
+Shared hosting services like GoDaddy are ideal for small businesses, businesses with websites that require very limited resources in order to operate, or in situations where speed and performance aren’t necessary for the site to operate successfully.
 This is not a solution that will scale with a business with aspirations of growth, or for businesses with websites that require reliable and sustained high-speed access.

 Virtual Private Service (VPS) Hosting